emiliaolteanu13/PetResq/README.md

 # PetResq is an application designed to save animal lives
-### It's implemented using ASP.Net and react
+### It's implemented using ASP.Net and React

 ## Features:
 - Login system
-- User cand create posts about adoption, lost or found animals
+- The user can create posts about adoption, lost or found animals
-- User can edit or delete its own posts
+- The user can edit or delete its own posts
-- User can comment on other posts
+- The user can comment on other posts
-- The owner of a post recieves an email when somebody comments on its posts
+- The owner of a post receives an email when somebody comments on its posts
-- The location added in a post its seen on google maps
+- The location added in a post is seen on google maps
-- There is a user profile where the user can update its contact info
+- There is an user profile where the it can update its contact info